 Notifies a DBA with an ORA-32701 error message in the alert log.

 Overview of Oracle Multitenant with Oracle RAC

-You can configure a multitenant container database (CDB) to use Oracle RAC.
+You can configure a multitenant Container Database (CDB) to use Oracle RAC.

 You can make each PDB available on either every database instance of the Oracle RAC CDB or on a subset of instances.
 In either case, access to PDBs is regulated using dynamic database services.
-Applications uses these services to connect to a PDB, just as they would connect to a single-instance non-CDB.
+Applications uses these services to connect to a PDB, like they would connect to a single-instance non-CDB.